-A history on foot: How Mumbai’s cosmopolitan history shaped Indian nationalism
+A history on foot: How Mumbai’s cosmopolitan past shaped Indian nationalism

 While there was no need to cause disturbance, Gandhi said, “Good singing in the morning will be appreciated.”

-Aparna Kapadia is Assistant Professor in History at Williams College in the US.
+Aparna Kapadia is Associate Professor in History at Williams College in the US.
 She is currently working on a biography of Kasturba Gandhi.
 Prashant Kidambi is Professor of Colonial Urban History at the University of Leicester.
 He is writing a biography of Bal Gangadhar Tilak.